OctopusDeploy/blog/blog/2018-03/paas-targets/index.md

 Which PaaS flavors will be supported?

-As a first phase, in our April release (2018.4.0), we will add:
+As a first phase, in our May release (2018.5), we will add:

 - Azure Web Apps (which also represent Azure Functions)
 - Azure Service Fabric